-Sovicille: Your route today takes you to Monterrigioni; with its perfectly preserved walls and cobbled streets you will find the charm immediate.
+Your route today takes you to Monterrigioni; with its perfectly preserved walls and cobbled streets you will find the charm immediate.
 Your hotel, located in the country-side with pool and surrounded by an extensive park, may tempt you to relax.
 For those interested in cooking lessons prior to dinner, please call the office for details.

-Asciano, this will be a favorite day of riding as you pedal through rolling countryside lined with cypress trees.
+This will be a favorite day of riding as you pedal through rolling countryside lined with cypress trees.
 Asciano is full of museums and monuments, and is also a perfect base to reach the Abbey of Monte Oliveto Maggiore, where monks still produce wine, honey, olive oil and a cure-all herb liquor.
 Art lovers will not want to miss the frescoes painted by Sodoma and Signorelli that have been preserved here since the 15th century.
 Your 3-star hotel in Asciano is brand new with swimming pool and gardens.

-Pienza, We save the most spectacular riding for last as you visit the tiny villages of Petroio and Castelmuzio on your way to Pienza, full of Renaissance monuments; your hotel here is quietly situated 150 meters from the central plaza and has large comfortable rooms and a casualness that you will enjoy (and a brand new pool in 2007).
+Visit the tiny villages of Petroio and Castelmuzio on your way to Pienza, full of Renaissance monuments; your hotel here is quietly situated 150 meters from the central plaza and has large comfortable rooms and a casualness that you will enjoy (and a brand new pool in 2007).